tonikelope/coronapoker/README.md

 - **Per-bot opponent tracking** (VPIP / PFR / AF, calling-station & maniac reads): they remember your tendencies and *stop bluffing the player who never folds*
 - **Heads-up vs multi-way awareness**: ranges and bluff frequencies are gated to the table size
 - **Calibrated mistake injection** scaled by difficulty: Hard is razor-sharp, Easy makes human-shaped errors in the right spots
-- **Validated through AAA QA**: every release is benchmarked against fixed-strategy opponents over tens of thousands of hands before shipping
+- **Dedicated QA**: deterministic bot integration runs with normal game QA; statistical strength benchmarks against fixed-strategy opponents are a separate opt-in lane when bot behaviour changes

 > Full bot AI write-up, covering architecture, the hand-evaluation maths, the personality model and the per-turn decision pipeline (with two diagrams), lives in **[`docs/BOTS.md`](docs/BOTS.md)**.